coroot/oopsdb/site/docs/failures/cpu-noisy-neighbor.md

 # CPU: noisy neighbor

+What happens when one workload takes up too much CPU in a Kubernetes cluster?
-Let's run a CPU-intensive job on our cluster and see its impact on service performance.
+Let’s run a CPU-intensive job and see how it impacts our services.

 ## Deploying the CPU Stress Job